electron/website/blog/tech-talk-wayland.md

 When Electron switched to the [Wayland](https://wayland.freedesktop.org/) display protocol last fall, most people didn't even notice.

 That's likely a good thing.
-Wayland is the modern successor to the X11 framework, which Linux has used to display graphical interfaces for decades.
-Major Linux distributions have already adopted Wayland for their default desktop sessions, and both the KDE Plasma and GNOME desktop environments are in the process of [dropping X11 support](https://blogs.kde.org/2025/11/26/going-all-in-on-a-wayland-future/) [completely](https://www.phoronix.com/news/GNOME-50-Alpha/).
+Major Linux distributions have already adopted Wayland for their default graphical sessions, and both the KDE Plasma and GNOME desktop environments are in the process of [dropping X11 support](https://blogs.kde.org/2025/11/26/going-all-in-on-a-wayland-future/) [completely](https://www.phoronix.com/news/GNOME-50-Alpha/).

 But a platform migration isn't complete without apps, and the Linux app ecosystem went through a rapid Wayland transition last August after Chromium [turned on Wayland support by default](https://chromium-review.googlesource.com/c/chromium/src/+/6819616).
 That move brought along the Electron framework and dozens of Linux desktop apps built on top of it.